palewire/wordpress-memento-plugin/docs/index.rst

 .. code:: xml
     TimeMap example code goes here.

-Visit one of the URLs in the list directly and you will see the new revision page added by the plugin.
-It should look similar to the post you selected, but include the unique identifier number of each revision at the end of the URL, like this:
+The revision URL should look similar to the post you selected, but include the unique identifier number of each revision at the end, like this:

 .. code:: bash

     http://myblog.com/2015/08/17/hello-world/?revision=7

+Visit one of the URLs in the list and you will see the new revision page added by the plugin.
+The page will look identical to the standard post page, but feature the content from the archived version of the post instead.